DilhanM/Posters/README.md

-# Poster Presentations

-This repository contains a collection of poster presentations I've contributed to at various conferences and events.
-Unless explicitly stated otherwise, the posters were presented by me.

-## List of Posters

 - **Approximate quantum circuit compilation for proton-transfer kinetics on quantum processors** *Presented at*: Coherent States in Molecular Simulations (COSMOS) Electronic Structure Theory for Dynamics Workshop [COSMOS 2025](https://cosmosproject.co.uk/news/el_str_4_dynamics/)
   *Location*: Oxford, United Kingdom